AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/find-duplicate-people-with-custom-logic.md

    ![](assets/four-2.png)

    Done!
-Run the smart list to find people with the same value in the previously selected field.
+Run the Smart List to find people with the same value in the previously selected field.